NegatioN/negation.github.io/_favorites/quote_61.md

 ---
 text: >
-  "You cannot start the next chapter of your life if you keep re-reading the last one." - Michael McMillan
+  "Life has no limitations, except the ones you make." - Les Brown
 type: quote
 ---